-Albert Lung advises companies throughout the United States and the Asia-Pacific region on capital market transactions, corporate governance, and securities laws.
-His clients, consisting primarily of publicly listed companies in emerging technology, biotechnology, software, and life sciences fields.
-Albert advises clients in public and private offerings of equity and debt securities, compliance with US Securities and Exchange Commission (SEC) regulations and disclosure requirements and periodic reporting obligations under the Securities Exchange Act of 1934, NASDAQ/NYSE listing requirements, corporate governance, and a variety of other general corporate matters.
+Albert Lung advises companies throughout the United States and abroad on capital market transactions, corporate governance, and securities laws.
+His clients include publicly listed companies and investment banking firms in emerging technology, biotechnology, software, and life sciences fields.
+Albert advises clients in public and private offerings of equity and debt securities, compliance with US Securities and Exchange Commission (SEC) regulations and disclosure requirements and periodic reporting obligations under the Securities Exchange Act of 1934, NASDAQ/NYSE listing requirements, corporate governance, investors communications, and a variety of other general corporate matters.

 Companies in the Asia-Pacific region that are looking for financing from US-based corporations seek Albert’s counsel on navigating complex securities law issues associated with cross-border financing.
 His understanding of US securities law and disclosure requirements allows him to find the most efficient ways for clients to raise funds from inside the United States.

 New York University, 1998, B.A., Summa Cum Laude